LaunchCodeEducation/data-analysis/src/chapters/data-viz/studio.rst

 * These visualizations can be of any chart type.
 * Make sure that everyone is doing something different!

-When everyone is done creating their two charts, come back together and discuss as a group which chart most effectively tells the story.
+When everyone is done creating their charts, come back together and discuss as a group which chart most effectively tells the story.

 * Feel free to also try different color schemes and style the winning chart as a group to make it even stronger!